Performance Comparison of Joint Delay-Doppler Estimation Algorithms: Estimation Performance Comparison

-However, Figure~\ref{fig:4/rmse} exhibits anomalies when $\delta$ approaches~\qty{180}{\degree}.
-While the \glspl{rmse} of the proposed algorithm and RIMAX continue to decrease, those of DeepEst exhibit a maximum at this angle.
-This effect is caused by the lack of background subtraction in DeepEst.
-Consequently, DeepEst labels a significant number of static paths as sphere reflections.
-These falsely classified paths are further apart from the ground truth values, resulting in increased \glspl{rmse}.

-Finally, we perform a runtime analysis of the three algorithms.
-We compare their runtimes in terms of the mean execution time per radar frame, which is of size $1024\times100$.
-RIMAX requires on average~\qty{26.79}{\second} to process a single frame.
-Conversely, DeepEst and \gls{oscfar} give an average of~\qty{2.02}{\second} and~\qty{1.26}{\second} per frame, respectively.
-Overall, our results indicate that the \gls{oscfar}-based framework is an accurate and comparably fast algorithm for delay-Doppler estimation, if the targets are not shadowed by stronger static paths. \glsresetall
+Finally, we perform a runtime analysis of the three algorithms, by comparing their runtimes in terms of the mean execution time per radar frame, which is of size $1024\times100$.
+Given that the numerical estimation of the runtime is subject to the specifications of the utilized hardware, we provide these results relative to the mean execution time of RIMAX.
+In essence, \gls{oscfar} and DeepEst process a radar frame \qty{95.30}{\percent} and \qty{92.46}{\percent} faster than RIMAX, respectively.